uPortal-Attic/uportal-home/docs/apereo-incubation.md

 Next actions:

++ Move product issue tracking into a public context.
+Currently product issue tracking to the extent it exists is implied from the Scrum stories on the MyUW product and sprint backlogs.
+Scrum stories and product issue tracker entries for bugs, features, etc. aren't the same thing.
 + Further document release planning, beyond just release execution.
 + Further document adoption of Semantic Versioning.
 + Start looking a few more milestones out